 Tyler said the Free Spray Day has been scheduled for Saturday, June 1, 2024 to coincide with the county’s Firewise Day.

-Tyler submitted SOWR acres to USFW.
+Tyler submitted SOWR acres to USFWS.
 Kailee Littlefield of HDP will monitor the effectiveness of spraying.
 Tyler will reach out to Riley landowners for Title II medusahead and knapweed treatments.
-Jim said knifeweed (?) is getting out of control as well.
+Jim said Spotted knapweed (?) is getting out of control as well.

-Tyler, Jess and Christina will meet separately regarding Title II.
-Boot brush stations will be discussed.
+Tyler, Jess and Christina will meet separately regarding Title II Scope of work for 2024 and Boot brush stations will be discussed.

 Karen Moon reminded attendees about Range Camp, April 25-28.
 Sixty-four participants have signed up from seven colleges.